-In a stand-alone system, panel buttons have a fixed and limited association with router inputs and outputs.
+In a stand-alone system, panel buttons have a fixed, predefined, and limited association with router inputs and outputs.

 In a CRSC network, remote panel buttons have a configurable association with router inputs and outputs.
 In fact, remote panels control sources and destinations, not merely inputs and outputs.
-Consequently, CRSC systems can use less equipment and do so more effectively.
+Consequently, CRSC systems can use available equipment more effectively.

 Remote panels configured in "enhanced" mode provide automatic level selection.
-Remote panels in a CRSC system provide breakaway status.
+Remote panels in a CRSC system provide a form of breakaway status.
+(See Remote Panel Modes on page 47.)

 - CRSC systems can perform salvos.
 (Salvos are stored take sequences.) - CRSC itself can perform system monitoring.
 You can examine and set crosspoints and view and clear locks from your PC. - CRSC simplifies firmware updates with a single file for all CR Series devices.
-All CR Series devices can (and should) be updated at the same time.
+All of your CR Series devices can (and should) be updated at the same time.